Walter Blume (aircraft designer): Early life and World War I service

 Walter Blume was born in Hirschberg, Silesia, and originally served in the 5th Silesian Jaeger Battalion in September 1914.
 After being wounded early in the conflict, he trained as a pilot beginning 30 June 1915.
 He began his flying career in two-seater Aviatik aircraft with Feldflieger Abteilung (Field Flier Detachment) 65 from 18 June 1916 through 20 January 1917.
 He received an Iron Cross Second Class during this time, on 24 July 1916.
 He then successfully asked for a transfer to flying single-seat fighters for Jagdstaffel 26 in January 1917.
 In August 1916, he was promoted to Vizefeldwebel.
 On 31 January 1917, he was commissioned a leutnant.
 This was also the month he would shift to Jagdstaffel 26.

 He scored his first victory for Jagdstaffel 26 on 10 May 1917.
 On 14 August, he received the Iron Cross First Class.
-He became an ace on 24 October 1917, and on 29 November 1917 received a serious chest wound in combat with No. 48 Squadron RFC's Bristol F.2 Fighters.
+He became an ace on 24 October 1917, and on 29 November 1917, he received a serious chest wound in combat with No. 48 Squadron RFC's Bristol F.2 Fighters.
 He was hospitalised for over 3 months.

-After a spell with Fliegerersatz-Abteilung (Replacement Detachment) 3, on 5 March 1918 Blume returned to active duty, commanding Jagdstaffel 9.
+After a spell with Fliegerersatz-Abteilung (Replacement Detachment) 3, on 5 March 1918, Blume returned to active duty, commanding Jagdstaffel 9.
 He scored a further 22 victories, all with his new unit.
 With the exception of double scores on 31 August 1918 and 14 September 1918, he accumulated his successes singly, mostly fighters.
 Only four of his victories were over two-seater aircraft.
 He flew in both Albatros fighters and the Fokker D.VII.

 Blume was awarded the Knight's Cross of the House Order of Hohenzollern on 7 August 1918.
 This was followed by his receipt of the German Empire's most prestigious medal, the Pour le Merite on 2 October 1918, the same day as his 27th and penultimate victory.

 He resigned from military service on 15 January 1919.